-Today, The Pinnacle Foundation is proud to announce it will provide scholarships and mentoring to 29 new and continuing LGBT+ scholars, aged between 18 and 24, from around Australia to assist in their secondary or tertiary education.
+Today, The Pinnacle Foundation is proud to announce it will provide scholarships and mentoring to 29 new and continuing LGBTIQ+ scholars, aged between 18 and 24, from around Australia to assist in their secondary or tertiary education.

 This year, the scheme received a record number of applications, and has awarded over $100,000 in scholarships to assist the group of young scholars in completing their studies in High School, TAFE or University.
 Scholarships awarded to all 29 selected scholars will cover a range of academic disciplines across the Arts, Science, Business, Law, Finance, Education and Social Work.

-The Pinnacle Foundation empowers young LGBT+ Australians to achieve their full potential and transform society for the better.
+The Pinnacle Foundation empowers young LGBTIQ+ Australians to achieve their full potential and transform society for the better.
 Founded in 2009 and funded entirely by the generosity of individual donors and corporate supporters, over the past seven years Pinnacle has provided more than $400,000 in grants.

 Aside from the financial scholarship, scholars are matched with an accomplished mentor who shares the career guidance, life skills, and community involvement they have gained throughout their own journey.